sannong/eink_weather/README.md

 - NWS Alerts: Currently the display will only show the first alert for a given region configuration even if there are multiple alerts active.
 It displays the "Event" field of the alert so that it fits in the limited space on one line.
 This could be modified to show multiple alerts and/or more detail by modifying the HA_epaper.yaml weather_alert_now and weather_alert_number code.

-### Python Script
+### Pyscript

 A python script is used to format the calendar event data.
-Copy the python_scripts folder and contents provided to your Home Assistant root directory (creating the python_scripts folder at the root level if needed).
+Copy the pyscripts folder and contents provided to your Home Assistant root directory (creating the pyscripts folder at the root level if needed).
+You need the [pyscript](https://github.com/custom-components/pyscript) integration from HACS.

 ### Template Sensors and Configuration